Optimal Quantum Purity Amplification

 \section{Abstract}

 Quantum purity amplification (QPA) provides a novel approach to counteracting the pervasive noise that degrades quantum states.
 We present the optimal QPA protocol for general quantum systems and global noise, resolving a two-decade open problem.
 Under strong depolarization, our protocol achieves an exponential reduction in sample complexity over the best-known methods.
 We provide an efficient implementation of the protocol based on generalized quantum phase estimation.
 Additionally, we introduce SWAPNET, a sparse and shallow circuit that enables QPA for near-term experiments.
-Numerical simulations demonstrate the effectiveness of our protocol applied to quantum simulation of Hamiltonian evolution, enhancing the fidelity of input states even under circuit-level noise.
+Simulations in both digital and analog quantum settings, along with experiments on superconducting quantum processors, confirm the protocol’s robustness and practical utility.
 Our findings suggest that QPA could improve the performance of quantum information processing tasks, particularly in the context of Noisy Intermediate-Scale Quantum (NISQ) devices, where reducing the effect of noise with limited resources is critical.

-As we transition into the era of noisy intermediate-scale quantum (NISQ) technologies~\cite{P18}, managing errors and improving computational reliability becomes crucial for advancing practical quantum applications.
+As we transition into the era of Noisy Intermediate-Scale Quantum (NISQ) technologies~\cite{P18}, managing errors and improving computational reliability becomes crucial for advancing practical quantum applications.
 Fault-tolerant quantum computing (FTQC)~\cite{dennis2002topological,CDT09, Li2023concatenation} with quantum error-correcting codes (QEC)~\cite{PhysRevA.57.127,Gottesman2014, aliferis2005quantum} provides a robust framework for error control in large-scale quantum devices.
 However, performing quantum error correction on NISQ devices is less practical, as coding introduces significant overhead, with benefits only becoming apparent with large block sizes or multiple levels of concatenation.
 Achieving a universal set of quantum operations on code-protected logical qubits also requires complex methods like magic state distillation and sophisticated engineering, which significantly increase hardware demands, making many of these protocols challenging for state-of-the-art physical platforms, including neutral atoms, trapped ions, and superconducting circuits~\cite{PhysRevA.86.032324}.